vegarringdal/simple-html/packages/router/README.md

 # simple-html-router

-work in progress, very simple docs, se demo for more info api changing a lot- will do untill I get time to refactor/clean up all code Im extperimenting with
+Work in progress, very simple docs, se demo for more info api changing a lot- will do untill I get time to refactor/clean up all code Im extperimenting with

 ### Install